 6. OK, so how do I ensure my marketing is legal?

 The GDPR changes marketing consent from a broadly opt-out system to a broadly opt-in rule.
 The chart below explains how each of the main channels is affected.
-You need to consider the ‘legitimate interest’ option, and that is why telemarketing and direct mail are marked as ‘opt-out’.
-More about legitimate interest in a future blog post.

 As outlined in Question 3 above, do not assume consent.
 John Lewis Plc assumed they had consent because a customer gave soft opt-in for marketing messages from their sister company Waitrose.
 They were wrong.
 The details of the County Court Judgement are at John Lewis Plc vs Mansfield.